Benefits & Side Effects Of A Vitamin C Rich Diet

 The main takeaway from this article about vitamin C, its sources, its uses, and its side-effects, is that the only way you can have an efficient and healthy diet is not just by having a perfect set of food items for your daily consumption, but by also managing responsibly and regulating the diet based on your body’s need.

-- Does amla provides our body with vitamin c?
+2. Does amla provide our body with Vitamin C?

 Apart from eating it raw, here are some tips on how to include amla in your diet –